mindreader/twilight-struggle-counter/README.md

 # Issues
 If you find any bugs or have any suggestions, file an issue here on github and I'll take a look.

+# Translations

+Chinese - Much thanks to Boying Chenthu for this this translation.